Universe of Energy: Ellen's Energy Adventure (1996–2017)

 Ellen's Energy Adventure starred Ellen DeGeneres, Bill Nye "The Science Guy", Jamie Lee Curtis, Alex Trebek, and Johnny Gilbert.
 It took a lighthearted look at various energy resources, how energy was produced, the history of energy production, and the search for new energy resources.
 It focused on the origins of fossil fuels such as petroleum, coal and natural gas, and described renewable sources such as solar and hydroelectric power.
 In 2011, Ellen's Energy Adventure surpassed the original Universe of Energy show as the longest version of the attraction.

 The second version of the show reused the traveling theater system of the original Universe of Energy show.
 The primeval diorama used essentially the same sets and Audio-Animatronic dinosaurs as the original show, although during the renovation to the Ellen's Energy Adventure show, the dinosaurs were repainted in much brighter colors.
 Several animatronic figures were added, along with an upbeat musical score to help connect it with the new film footage.

 Pre-show theatre film

-In the eight-minute pre-show film, Ellen DeGeneres greets the guests and welcomes them to the Universe of Energy.
-She is watching television in the living room of her apartment complex when her neighbor Bill Nye the Science Guy enters.
-She falls asleep and dreams that she is in an energy-themed version of Jeopardy!, playing against her college rival Judy Peterson (Curtis) and Albert Einstein (Benny Wasserman).
+In the eight-minute pre-show film, Ellen DeGeneres greets the guests from her apartment living room and welcomes them to the Universe of Energy.
+She sits down to watch Jeopardy! and is unenthused to see college rival Judy Peterson (Curtis), who knows a lot about energy, on the show.
+Ellen's neighbor Bill Nye the Science Guy enters her room and tries to tell her energy is necessary for the universe to exist, but Ellen chooses to take a nap instead.
+She dreams that she is playing on Jeopardy!, where all the categories relate to energy, against Judy and Albert Einstein (Benny Wasserman).
 Not knowing anything about energy, she falls way behind Judy.
 At the end of the first round, Ellen becomes lucid, and Bill Nye steps in and offers to help teach Ellen about energy during the commercial break.
 She has trouble answering the questions, so Bill Nye requests her to go back.
 While she tells him to go backstage, he tells her that they are actually going way back, many billions of years.